What's up with SEL and Breakcore?

 The Show and its Fandom

 The show itself has reason to appeal to internet-dwelling electronic musicians.
 While on hand the show has strong tracks like "Loneliness" that are a testament to a strong understanding of the power of music to communicate, people on the production team such as Wasei JJ Chikada (the sound of the DJ on the show) were also artists themselves, JJ being a real DJ till this date.
+We also see multiple in-show outlines of the many elements of Rave culture , as well as the huge influence the book "Cyberia" by Roushkoff had on it.

 On top of that, it seems that the archives of the community's old internet presence can bear testament to good taste in music.
 The Wired sounds for Wired people project is the most famous fanwork in the community today, but the Lainchan/ArisuChan song listings also list some great picks in electronic music, some including tracks by early Aphex twin era , and is still up at the Lainzine website.
 [More things along these lines can be found in my BONUS section.]